-Use of metal detectable plasters is applicable last batch checked through metal detector F-APD-NL-10.141 (2021-01-19).
+Use of metal detectable plasters is applicable last batch checked through metal detector F-APD-NL-10.141, records are kept.

 Well detailed hygiene rules are documented, rules are available in several relevant languages.
-During internal audits and verification on Pre-SSOP / SSOP (with QA on shop floor) the effectiveness of training is monitored.
+During internal audits and verification on Pre-SSOP / SSOP (with QA on shop floor) the effectiveness of training is monitored